alaitzayarza/alaitzayarza.github.io/content/authors/admin/_index.md

 I am an applied labor economist, Assistant Professor of Economics at the [Department of Economic Analysis of the University of the Basque Country (UPV/EHU)](https://www.ehu.eus/en/web/analisi-ekonomikoa-saila/) in Bilbao, Spain.

-<p align="justify">I got my PhD in Economics at the European University Institute (Florence, Italy) in 2023.
+<p align="justify">I got my PhD in Economics at the European University Institute (Florence, Italy) in 2023 under the supervision of Sule Alan and Michèle Belot.

 {{< icon name="download" pack="fas" >}} You can download my CV {{< staticref "uploads/CV_Alaitz_Ayarza.pdf" "newtab" >}}here{{< /staticref >}}.
 You can contact me at: alaitz.ayarza@ehu.eus